 Isotopes production chain

 The PALLAS-reactor is being realised at the Energy & Health Campus.
-This is where the most important organisations that are part of the precarious production process of medical isotopes are located.
+Located here are the most important organisations that are part of the precarious production process of medical isotopes.